thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Integration.md

 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Learn how a computer system boots from a boot ROM to a hard drive *(SD card)* and, finally, to RAM.
 Learn about making a custom program for that computer system.

 **Lecture #5:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Making a Custom Hardware
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Explain the TileLink bus protocol and the peripheral's memory-mapped communication.
 Make a custom Verilog hardware *(GCD circuit)* and test it by simulation.
-Then, learn how to write a Scala wrapper and attach that Verilog hardware as a black box.
+Learn how to write a Scala wrapper and attach that Verilog hardware as a black box.
 Finally, regenerate the system and write a software to control the new peripheral.
 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Know about the TitleLink protocol.
 Understand the memory-mapped communication in a computer system.
 Learn how to write a Scala wrapper for your custom hardware.
 Finally, learn how to control your custom hardware in software via the memory-mapped structure.

 **Lecture #6:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Custom Hardware with External IOs